marindel0/LepMapWrapper-1/README.md

 ## Preparation of input files
 We need two types of input files to get the wrapper-pipeline started:

-1) A vcf file containing filtered snps with high genotyping coverage in the family, and
+1) A vcf file containing filtered snps with high genotyping coverage in the family or a posterior likelihood file from Pileup2Likelihoods (see below).
 2) A custom pedigree file that is a bit of manual labor to assemble (see below).

-LepMap3 allows several types of input, but vcf is what this wrapper is customized for.
+LepMap3 allows several types of input, but vcf or pos files is what this wrapper is customized for.
 Later stages involve retrieving DNA sequence from either a *genome* or a stacks `catalog.fasta.gz` file from Stacks.
 To run them you will need either (or both):